Asabeneh/30-Days-Of-JavaScript/08_Day/08_day_objects.md

 ```

 The scope *let* and *const* is the same.
 The difference is only reassigning.
 We can not change or reassign the value of const variable.
+I would strongly suggest you to use *let* and *const*, by using *let* and *const* you will writ clean code and avoid hard to debug mistakes.
+As a rule of thumb, you can use *let* for any value which change, *const* for any constant value, array, object, arrow function and function expression.

 ## 📔 Object

-Everything can be an object and objects do have properties and properties have values.
+Everything can be an object and objects do have properties and properties have values, so an object is key value pair.
+The order of the key is not reserved, or there is no order.
 Creating an object literal.
 To create an object literal, we use two curly brackets.

 ### Creating an empty object